-The LSG criteria that will ensure you find an interesting topic!
+The following is the LSG criteria that will ensure you find an interesting topic!

 Step 1: Select a topic that has appeared in the media since 1 September of the previous year